 Remove all processed foods from your dogs diet and provide natural treats for training and rewards.

-Prepping meals in advance helps achieve balance in your dogs diet and it also saves time.
+Prepping in advance helps achieve balance in your dogs diet and save time.

 Raw feeding requires commitment, dedication, and patience to succeed.